openvswitch/of-config/INSTALL.md

 OF-CONFIG configure
 -------------------

+During the build from git repository of OF-CONFIG, it is required to run the *boot.sh* script.
+This script executes autoreconf to generate some needed files such as configure script.

 Finally, build and compilation of OF-CONFIG server is done as follows.

 To configure OF-CONFIG, it is needed to set path to Open vSwitch source codes package.